 When travelling with pets, it’s a good idea to be as prepared as possible.
 There’s great peace of mind to be found in knowing that you’re prepared to handle all your fuzzy companion’s needs.
 Therefore, make sure you pack the following;

 - Scent articles like familiar blankets, toys and bedding (these will help them to feel comfortable and at home away from home).

 - A pooper scooper and disposal bags (biodegradable if possible).

 - Contact information for local vets (just in case).

 Make sure your destination is pet-friendly, not pet-tolerant!

-Finally, do your homework on your chosen hotel or resort.
+Finally, do your homeworkto find the best hotels pet-friendly in Pittsfield MA for a comfortable and streefree stay.
 Just because they accommodate pets doesn’t necessarily make them pet friendly.